Home | Biography | Reviews | Films | Opera | Radio | Bibliography | Contact TP

 perfection the image which draws him onwards.”
 Yehudi Menuhin

-TONY PALMER's vast filmography of over one hundred films ranges from early works with The Beatles, Cream, Jimi Hendrix and Frank Zappa (200 Motels), to the famous portraits with and about Walton, Britten, Stravinsky, Maria Callas, John Osborne, Leonard Cohen (Bird on a Wire), Margot Fonteyn and Menuhin.
-His 7 hour 45 minutes film on Wagner, starring Richard Burton, Laurence Olivier and Vanessa Redgrave, was described by the Los Angeles Times as "one of the most beautiful films ever made".
-Among over 40 international prizes for his work are 12 Gold Medals at the New York Film & Television Festival, as well as numerous BAFTA (British Academy of Film & Television) EMMY & GRIERSON nominations and awards.
-An honorary citizen of both Athens and New Orleans, a Fellow of the Royal Geographical Society & DLitt. , he is the only person to have won the PRIX ITALIA twice.
+TONY PALMER’s vast filmography of over one hundred films ranges from early works with The Beatles, Cream, Rory Gallagher, Jimi Hendrix and Frank Zappa (200 Motels), to the famous portraits with and about Walton, Britten, Stravinsky, Maria Callas, André Previn, John Osborne, Leonard Cohen (Bird on a Wire), Margot Fonteyn and Menuhin, as well as feature films such as Testimony, starring Ben Kingsley as Shostakovich.
+His 7 hour 45 minutes film on Wagner, starring Richard Burton, Laurence Olivier and Vanessa Redgrave, was described by the Los Angeles Times as “one of the most beautiful films ever made”.
+Among over 45 international prizes for his work are 13 Gold Medals at the New York Film & Television Festival, awards from the Jerusalem, San Francisco, Sao Paolo, Sofia, Cuenca and London Film Festivals, as well as numerous BAFTA (British Academy of Film & Television) EMMY, GRIERSON nominations and awards.
+In 1989 the National Film Theatre in London staged a major retrospective of his work at, the first maker of ‘arts’ films to be so fêted.
+He is also a prize-winning opera director, recipient of three Platinum and two Gold records, and was awarded a SONY Prize as a radio presenter.

 With his wife Michela, their sons Angelo and Gabriele and their daughter Apollonia, he lives in the most westerly house in England.